Dave Harrington (darts player)

-David Harrington (born 9 October 1953 from Christchurch) is a former professional darts player from New Zealand who's currently in British Darts Organisation events. he was nicknamed Harry.
+David Harrington (born 9 October 1953) is a former professional darts player from New Zealand who's currently in British Darts Organisation events. he was nicknamed Harry.

 Career

 He qualified for the 2013 PDC World Darts Championship by topping the 2012 DPNZ order of merit.
 He was whitewashed 4-0 in the preliminary round by Haruki Muramatsu of Japan, averaging just 59.36.